 Patient care areas

-The Department of Emergency Medicine is a 51-bed facility divided into five main patient care areas: critical, acute care, pediatrics, acute psychiatry and the observation unit.
+The Department of Emergency Medicine is a 75-bed facility divided into several universal patient care pods.

 Equipment in the department is state-of-the-art and includes a slit lamp, nasopharyngoscope, advanced cardiovascular monitoring capabilities and highly advanced airway equipment.